 The David R. Cheriton School of Computer Science is among the leading computer science institutions in the world.
-It is also one of the largest, with more than 90 faculty members, 60 administrative, instructional and technical staff, 400 graduate students and 3,600 undergraduates.
+It is also one of the largest, with more than 100 professorial, emeritus and lecturer faculty members, more than 60 administrative, instructional and technical staff, and more than 4,000 undergraduate students and 400 graduate students.

-Among our faculty we have eight Fellows of the Royal Society of Canada, six Fellows of the Association for Computing Machinery, and six Fellows of the Institute of Electrical and Electronics Engineers.
-Fifteeen of our faculty members are Early Researcher Awardees.
+Among our faculty members we have eight Fellows of the Royal Society of Canada, eight Fellows of the Association for Computing Machinery, seven Fellows of the Institute of Electrical and Electronics Engineers, three Canada Research Chairs, and two NSERC Industrial Research Chairs.
+Seventeen of our faculty members are Early Researcher Awardees.

-The research conducted at the Cheriton School is also deeply connected to the Waterloo software community.
-A few of the many exciting industrial projects and spin-offs from Waterloo are:
+The research conducted at the Cheriton School of Computer Science is also deeply connected to the Waterloo software community and beyond.
+A few of the many exciting industrial projects and spin-offs from Waterloo are the following —

-- BioInformatics Inc. — a leading software provider for protein and peptide identification
+- Bioinformatics Solutions Inc. (BSI) — a leading software provider for protein and peptide identification

 - Maplesoft produces the Maple symbolic computation software, one of the leading systems for mathematical computation